dougdellolio/coinbasepro-csharp/README.md

 - GetAllProductsAsync() - get a list of available currency pairs for trading
 - GetProductOrderBookAsync(productType) - get a list of open orders for a product
 - GetProductTickerAsync(productType) - get information about the last trade (tick), best bid/ask and 24h volume
+- GetProductStatsAsync(productType) - get 24 hr stats for the product

 <h1>Sandbox Support</h1>